-The Office of Student Activities recognizes that while the University policy regarding hazing attempts to set appropriate standards for new member activities that support the state’s laws against hazing and the University’s standard of conduct, it is impossible to list every possible pledge activity.
+The Office of Fraternity and Sorority Life recognizes that while the University policy regarding hazing attempts to set appropriate standards for new member activities that support the state’s laws against hazing and the University’s standard of conduct, it is impossible to list every possible new member activity.

-Therefore, in order to prevent organizations from engaging in hazing activities, while not overly restricting organizations from engaging in new member activities (which would not violate the principles of the institutional policy on hazing), the Office of Student Activities has established the following approval process:
+Therefore, in order to prevent organizations from engaging in acts of hazing, while not overly restricting organizations from engaging in new member activities (which would not violate the principles of the institutional policy on hazing), the Office of Fraternity and Sorority Life has established the following approval process:

-- If an organization is unsure whether a certain activity is permissible or if it believes that a planned activity technically violates the policy list of prohibited activities but should not be banned as a violation of this policy, it should be submitted as a written request for approval of the proposed activity to the Office of Student Activities.
+- If an organization is unsure whether a certain activity is permissible or if it believes that a planned activity technically violates the policy list of prohibited activities but should not be banned as a violation of this policy, it should be submitted no later than two weeks prior to the start of the new member process as a written request for approval of the proposed activity to the Office of Fraternity and Sorority Life.

 - The written request for approval shall set forth a full description of the nature of the proposed new member activity.

-- The Office of Student Activities will quickly review each written request and inform the organization in writing whether its request has been approved.
-The Office of Student Activities shall have authority to request further information or clarification and to place any appropriate conditions it believes necessary upon any such approvals.
+- The Office of Fraternity and Sorority Life will quickly review each written request and inform the organization in writing whether its request has been approved.
+The Office of Fraternity and Sorority Life shall have authority to request further information or clarification and to place any appropriate conditions it believes necessary upon any such approvals.

-- If the request is approved, the organization and its members will not be charged with hazing for such new member activity so long as the new member activities conform to the description set forth in the written request and any conditions imposed by the Office of Student Activities.
-This protection will not apply for any activity that takes place prior to the receipt of approval from the Office of Student Activities or for any activity that falls outside the scope of the written request for approval or any conditions imposed thereon.
+- If the request is approved, the organization and its members will not be charged with hazing for such new member activity so long as the new member activities conform to the description set forth in the written request and any conditions imposed by the Office of Fraternity and Sorority Life.
+This protection will not apply for any activity that takes place prior to the receipt of approval from the Office of Student Fraternity and Sorority Life or for any activity that falls outside the scope of the written request for approval or any conditions imposed thereon.

-- This procedure is subject to revocation if the Office of Student Activities determines that it is not operating in the best interests of the University community.
+- This procedure is subject to revocation if the Office of Fraternity and Sorority Life determines that it is not operating in the best interests of the University community.